nicholasjackson/android-testing/README.md

 # Basic JUnit3 TestCase and ActivityInstrumentaionTestCase Examples
 This branch contains two tests using JUnit3, one AndroidTestCase and one ActivityInstrumentation, both of these tests run either on a physical device or will run in an android virtual machine.

+## How to run
+You can either run the test cases from AndroidStudio using the Test configuration or from the command line using Gradle `./gradlew connectedCheck`.

 ## TestCase (HyperspaceJumpTest)
 "Travelin' through hyperspace ain't like dustin' crops, boy!
 Without precise calculations we could fly right through a star or bounce too close to a supernova, and that'd end your trip real quick, wouldn't it?"